fortiema/mattfortier/content/nlp-intro-pt-1-overview.md

 ![Deep Learning NLP Pipeline]({attach}/images/nlp-intro-pt-1-overview-2.png)

 Deep learning is all the rage nowadays, and it is in pass of radically transforming the NLP paradigms used for almost every task.
 Aside from providing state-of-the-art results, it also present desirable characteristic that we would be foolish to ignore, like being more flexible in regards to multilinguism.
 I suspect this will be the subject of many articles to come, as DeepNets for NLP are a complex beast to tame, and getting good results often requires a lot of training data (understatement)... and patience!

+_*The diagrams I used are inspired by similar ones I saw on [Aylien's blog](http://blog.aylien.com/leveraging-deep-learning-for-multilingual/).
+They often post very interesting articles over there, I suggest you go take a peek!_